thlorenz/thlorenz.com-blog/event-stream/post.md

 It's all about piping and transforming data as found in functional languages (e.g, Haskell).

-As pointed out by James Halliday (aka substack) in his [lxjs talk](http://www.youtube.com/watch?v=lQAV3bPOYHo&feature=plcp) this approach is also a big part of the Unix.
+As pointed out by James Halliday (aka substack) in his [lxjs talk](http://www.youtube.com/watch?v=lQAV3bPOYHo&feature=plcp) this approach is also a big part of Unix.

 Unix is all about using lots of tools of which each do only one small thing and string them together to archieve a bigger goal.